yuleiqin/fantastic-data-engineering/README.md

 - [How Abilities in Large Language Models are Affected by Supervised Fine-tuning Data Composition](https://arxiv.org/pdf/2310.05492) - Different skills require different strategies of supervised fine-tuning.
 Sequential training results in catastrophic forgetting and the proposed dual-stage mixed fine-tuning strategy alleviates such forgetting and keeps the general capabilities simultaneously.
 Specifically, the specialized domain datasets are trained in the first stage and then mixed with general datasets for fine-tuning in the second stage.

+- [Doremi: Optimizing data mixtures speeds up language model pretraining](https://proceedings.neurips.cc/paper_files/paper/2023/file/dcba6be91359358c2355cd920da3fcbd-Paper-Conference.pdf) - The mixture of datasets across diverse domains can be determined by a small proxy model (e.g., 280M params) using group distributionally robust optimization.
+The weights of datasets are used for resampling the pretrained datasets for training a much larger model (e.g., 8B) with lower perplexity across all domains.

 ## Dataset Selection☑️